 A Special Thanks

-I would like to say ‘thank you’ to all of the people who came into the restaurants where I was working over the years and left tips to support the dreams of employees!
+I would like to sincerely thank all of the people who came into the restaurants where I was working over the years and left tips to support the dreams of employees!

-Whether for myself, a small-time web designer, or for my co-workers who were students paying their way through school, single moms, or starving artists, or entrepreneurs in pursuit of their dreams,- all of us,- we couldn’t do it without you!
+Whether for myself, or for co-workers who were students paying their way through school, single moms, or starving artists, or entrepreneurs in pursuit of their dreams,- all of us,- we couldn’t do it without you!

-But if you have any interest in following this situation along to see where it goes,-
+If you have any interest in following along to see where this goes,-

-I don’t care even if your interest is as tiny as one little itty-bitty grain of sand on that beach where I originally sat with mr. skittles,- I want you to know that I appreciate you and your point of view, and you are invited and welcome to connect and participate on social media.
+I don’t care even if your interest is as small as one little grain of sand from this beach where I started out with mr. skittles,- you are invited to connect on social media.

-(Next up!: a list of the top actions you can personally take to help save the environment and lifestyle choices; a simple-man’s guide to the vegan lifestyle, including my favorite easy-to-make vegan recipes!; and the upcoming article,- ‘the truth about trees.’)
+Next up is:- #1.
+The top actions you can contribute to save the environment; #2.
+Taking a look at eco-friendly vehicles. #3.
+A simple-man’s guide to the vegan lifestyle, including my full diet and my favorite easy-to-make vegan recipes; and #4.
+The upcoming article,- ‘the Truth About Trees.’

-Or just share this note to encourage a friend.
+Or please just share this note to encourage a friend.

 Thank you for taking the time to visit and listen!